CodeMMLU: A Multi-Task Benchmark for Assessing Code Understanding & Reasoning Capabilities of CodeLLMs: Experimental Results

 \subsection{Setup}

-\paragraph{Model selection.} We evaluate CodeMMLU on 35 on popular open-source CodeLLMs, covering a wide range of parameter sizes and architectures.
-The models were selected from 7 different families, with parameters ranging from 1 billion to over 70 billion.
-Each family included base, instructed, and chat versions: MetaLlama3.1/8B/70B \citep{dubey2024llama3herdmodels}, MetaLlama3/8B/70B \citep{llama3modelcard}, CodeLlaMA/7B/13B/34B \citep{rozière2024codellamaopenfoundation}, DeepSeek-ai/6.7B/7B/33B \citep{guo2024deepseek}, MistralAI/8x7B \citep{jiang2024mixtralexperts}, Qwen2/7B \citep{qwen2}, CodeQwen1.5/7B \cite{qwen}, Yi/6B/9B/34B \citep{ai2024yiopenfoundationmodels}, StarCoder2/7B/15B \citep{lozhkov2024starcoder2stackv2}.
-In addition to open-source models, we included 3 proprietary models from OpenAI and Claude to ensure comprehensive coverage of the state-of-the-art in language modeling: GPT-3.5/GPT-4 \citep{openai2024gpt4technicalreport}, Claude-3-opus/Claude-3.5-sonnet \citep{TheC3}.
+\paragraph{Model selection.} We evaluate CodeMMLU on 40 popular open-source LLMs, covering a wide range of parameter sizes and architectures.
+The models were selected from 13 different families, with parameters ranging from 1 billion to over 70 billion.
+Each family included base and instructed/chat versions.
+In addition to open-source models, we also included several proprietary models from OpenAI and Anthropic to ensure a comprehensive coverage of the state-of-the-art in language modeling.
+All model information can be found at \ref{appendix:models}.

 \paragraph{Answer extraction.} CodeMMLU leverages the MCQ format for scalability and ease of evaluation.
-In order to maintain this advantage, we only apply simple regex methods to extract the selection answer (i.e. extract by directly answering or contains the pattern "answer is {A|B|C|D}'').
+In order to maintain this advantage, we only apply simple regex methods to extract the selection answer (i.e., extract by directly answering (A|B|C|D) or containing the pattern ``answer is {A|B|C|D}'').
 The model response is required to be parsable; otherwise, it will be marked as unanswered.